Kevlar: Other uses

 Wicks for fire dancing props are made of composite materials with Kevlar in them.
 Kevlar by itself does not absorb fuel very well, so it is blended with other materials such as fiberglass or cotton.
 Kevlar's high heat resistance allows the wicks to be reused many times.

 Kevlar is sometimes used as a substitute for Teflon in some non-stick frying pans.

 Kevlar fiber is used in rope and in cable, where the fibers are kept parallel within a polyethylene sleeve.
 The cables have been used in suspension bridges such as the bridge at Aberfeldy, Scotland.
 They have also been used to stabilize cracking concrete cooling towers by circumferential application followed by tensioning to close the cracks.
 Kevlar is widely used as a protective outer sheath for optical fiber cable, as its strength protects the cable from damage and kinking.
 When used in this application it is commonly known by the trademarked name Parafil.

 Kevlar was used by scientists at Georgia Institute of Technology as a base textile for an experiment in electricity-producing clothing.
 This was done by weaving zinc oxide nanowires into the fabric.
 If successful, the new fabric will generate about 80 milliwatts per square meter.

 A retractable roof of over 60000 sqft of Kevlar was a key part of the design of the Olympic Stadium, Montreal for the 1976 Summer Olympics.
 It was spectacularly unsuccessful, as it was completed 10 years late and replaced just 10 years later in May 1998 after a series of problems.

 Kevlar can be found as a reinforcing layer in rubber bellows expansion joints and rubber hoses, for use in high temperature applications, and for its high strength.
 It is also found as a braid layer used on the outside of hose assemblies, to add protection against sharp objects.

 Some cellphones (including the Motorola RAZR Family, the Motorola Droid Maxx, OnePlus 2 and Pocophone F1) have a Kevlar backplate, chosen over other materials such as carbon fiber due to its resilience and lack of interference with signal transmission.

 The Kevlar fiber/epoxy matrix composite materials can be used in marine current turbines (MCT) or wind turbines due to their high specific strength and light weight compared to other fibers.

 Composite materials

 Aramid fibers are widely used for reinforcing composite materials, often in combination with carbon fiber and glass fiber.
 The matrix for high performance composites is usually epoxy resin.
-Typical applications include monocoque bodies for F1 racing cars, helicopter rotor blades, tennis, table tennis, badminton and squash rackets, kayaks, cricket bats, and field hockey, ice hockey and lacrosse sticks.
+Typical applications include monocoque bodies for Formula 1 cars, helicopter rotor blades, tennis, table tennis, badminton and squash rackets, kayaks, cricket bats, and field hockey, ice hockey and lacrosse sticks.

 Kevlar 149, the strongest fiber and most crystalline in structure, is an alternative in certain parts of aircraft construction.
 The wing leading edge is one application, Kevlar being less prone than carbon or glass fiber to break in bird collisions.